Janis-kreu/academic-kickstart/content/project/earn/intro.md

 title = "About EARN"

+[design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "1"

 header:
   image: "header.png"